Origins of Ashwagandha

 -

-Supporting Sexual Health: In Ayurvedic medicine, Ashwagandha has traditionally been used as an aphrodisiac and to improve sexual health in men and women.
+Sexual Health Support: In Ayurvedic medicine, Ashwagandha has been traditionally used as an aphrodisiac and to improve sexual health in men and women.

 Ways to Consume Ashwagandha